Chanho-Ko/-Udacity-Finding_lane_lines/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image_in]: ./test_images/solidWhiteRight.jpg "Input image"
+[image_out]: ./test_images_output/solidWhiteRight.jpg "Output image"

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of pipeline.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+* Input image is converted into gray scale image, and filtered with Gaussian smoothing.
+* Detection canny edges with proper low and high thresholds.
+* Masked edge image is created baseed on four vertices that we are interested in.
+* Creating line image that includes all of lines calculated by Hough transform.
+* Draw a single line on the left and right lanes by averaging and extrapolation.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+The left and right line is decided by the sign of slope of the line. x and y points are sumed up and the average of points and slope are calulated.
+Based on the point and slope, the line is exprapolated based on the range of y coordinate.

+The result for a example image is shown below:

+![alt text][image_in]
-![alt text][image1]
+![alt text][image_out]

 ### 2. Identify potential shortcomings with your current pipeline